RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 builder.UseSimpleShell(usePlatformTransitions: false);
 ```

-Universal transitions are fully cross-platform transitions that are defined using only .NET MAUI APIs. `SimpleShell` comes with no predefined universal transitions.
+Universal transitions are fully cross-platform transitions that are **defined using only .NET MAUI APIs**. `SimpleShell` comes with no predefined universal transitions.

 ### `SimpleShellTransition`

-Each universal transition is represented by a `SimpleShellTransition` object which contains these read-only properties settable via its constructors:
+Each universal transition is represented by a `SimpleShellTransition` object which contains these read-only properties settable via its class constructors:

 - `Callback` - a method that is called when progress of the transition changes.
 Progress of the transition is passed to the method through a parameter of type `SimpleShellTransitionArgs`
 - `Starting` - a method that is called when the transition starts